cse110-sp23-group15/cse110-sp23-group15/fortunetelling/README.md

 1. Create a new branch from `main` branch
 2. Make changes to your branch
-    - Make sure to lint, format, and test your code before committing.
+    - Make sure to test your code before committing.
 Fix all errors if any.
       Warnings are okay.
         ```bash
         # cd ./fortunetelling
-        npm run format
         npm run test
         ```
     - Make sure to include JSDoc comments for all functions.
 See